chelmerrox/capstone-2/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# TV Maze
+# Tasty Dishes

-> The Capstone 2 project.
+> The Tasty Dishes site that users can view, like & comment on their favorite dishes.
+Built with HTML, CSS, JavaScript, Webpack, Meals API & the Involvement API.

 ## Built With

 - HTML5
 - CSS3
-- Bootstrap
 - JavaScript
 - Webpack
-- TVMaze API
+- Meals API
 - Involvement API
 - Postman
 - Jest